Dina-samir/alx-airbnb-database/database-adv-script/optimization_report.md

 JOIN payments pay ON b.booking_id = pay.booking_id;
 '''

-- We have run the above query before and after creating indexes
-- We see that using idexes reduce processing time

 -- Create index on payments.booking_id (used in JOINs) CREATE INDEX IF NOT EXISTS idx_payments_booking_id ON payments(booking_id)